 - protects against coronary artery disease

-- lowers risk of atherosclerosis by lowering LDL cholesterol, triglycerides, lipid peroxides & fibrinogen
+- lowers the risk of atherosclerosis by lowering LDL cholesterol, triglycerides, lipid peroxides & fibrinogen

 - thins blood & helps prevent blood clots